ardr000005/CSL-332-Network-LAB/README.md

 ## 📝 License

 This lab work is shared for educational purposes.
+This project is licensed under the [MIT License](./LICENSE).